ComposersLearn

 Timidity and modesty plagued him, and unlike other composers, he wasn’t good at promoting himself.

-5. War of the Romantics
+5. He Was Part of the War of the Romantics

 Brahms was caught up in a feud between the New German School and conservative romantic composers like himself.

-The New German school wanted to push musical boundaries, encouraging a radical approach to music.
+The New German School wanted to push musical boundaries, encouraging a radical approach to music.
+The school’s detractors, including Brahms, found the music overly dramatic.
+Both groups believed they were carrying on Beethoven’s work.

 The conservatives held that nobody could surpass Beethoven’s greatness, while the New German School believed his music was the beginning of a new musical age.

-6. He Took 20 Years to Finish His First Symphony
+7. He Took 20 Years to Finish His First Symphony

-Brahms Symphony No. 1 in C minor, Op.
+Brahms Symphony no. 1 in C Minor, Op.
 68

 The composer wasn’t happy with the symphony until it had undergone serious edits.

-However, he found an audience for the symphony in Vienna, considered the capital of classical music.
+Initially, the symphony wasn’t very successful.
+However, Brahms found an audience for the symphony in Vienna, considered the capital of classical music.

-7. Historians Believe He Was in Love with Clara Schumann
+8. Historians Believe He Was in Love with Clara Schumann

 Clara Schumann

+Brahms had a close relationship with Clara Schumann, who was 14 years his senior.
 Although it’s unclear what type of relationship they had, historians believe Brahms was in love with her.

+He comforted Clara after her husband Richard’s death.
 Historians allege the couple destroyed the love letters they had written to each other.

 During Brahms’ brief engagement to another woman, he maintained his close relationship with Clara.
+In the end, Brahms broke off the engagement and never married.

-8. Grief Inspired German Requiem (Opus 45)
+9. His Grief Inspired German Requiem (Opus 45)

-Brahms’ German Requiem (Opus 45
+Brahms’ German Requiem (opus 45)

 The premiere of the composition was a failure, with the timpanist drowning out the other musicians after misreading the dynamics.